Powder Brows: The Ultimate Guide

-Some pigments contain paraphenylenediamine (PPD), which is used in the hair dye and some people are allergic to it.
+Some pigments contain paraphenylenediamine (PPD), which is used in hair dye and some people are allergic to it.
 Luckily, there is a wide range of pigments, so you need to warn your artist about the allergies and make sure they don’t use pigments with PPD.

 If you are not sure whether you are allergic to certain pigments or not, the best thing to do is to test the area you want to cover.
 There are patch tests that are recommended for people who are not sure if they are allergic to a pigment or not.
 Besides doing the patch test, you can also pay a visit to an allergist, in order to make sure that the powder brows treatment is safe for you.

-Make sure to check the approximate price of a procedure in your area, and see what is included in the price.
-The first touch-up appointment is most often included in the price, but this has to be double checked.
-The average price ranges from $550 to $600.
+Make sure to check the average price of the procedure in your area, and see what is included in the price.
+The first touch-up appointment is generally included in the price, but this has to be double-checked.

 Powder Brows are a popular form of permanent makeup for a reason.
-The treatment has a lot of advantages, such as saving you the time you spend on doing your eyebrows every morning.
+The treatment has many advantages, such as saving you the time you spend on doing your eyebrows every morning.

 Trendy and no-maintenance brows are what you get as a result.
 Also, the confidence boost you’ll get from beautiful bespoke brows is priceless.

 Make sure to get well informed before making the decision which salon to choose and don’t look for bargains, cause it can cost you more in the end – you don’t want to end up with bad powderbrows!

 Explore more powder brows topics: